The Long-Term Program and Accommodation Strategy (LTPAS) is an important document which helps the TDSB plan in a city that is always changing.

 Hundreds of new residential units are being built in Toronto every day.
 This causes population changes and pressure on schools, transit, and roads.
 The LTPAS enables us to plan studies to balance school enrolments among overcrowded and under-used schools and increase access to programs for all TDSB students.

 The LTPAS identifies studies over the next ten years.
 It is updated and approved each year.

 The strategy considers different factors such as:

 Types of Accommodation Reviews

-The five program priorities which represent major areas of focus for the entire system:
+The seven program priorities which represent major areas of focus for the entire system are:

 - Elementary Academies